Hierarchical Point Attention for Indoor 3D Object Detection: Method

+From the interpolated feature initialization, we obtain the final feature representation of the $N'$-point feature map via a learnable module $\Phi_{\theta}$.
+We use MLP as the learnable projection function.
+The learned $N'$-point feature map is:

-After the upsampling, we have two sets of point features of different scale $\{\mathbf{z_i}\}_{i=1}^{N}, \{\mathbf{\tilde{z_i}}\}_{i=1}^{2N}$.
-To avoid computation increase, we perform multi-head cross-attention on both sets of point features in a single pass by using features of different scales on different attention heads.
-We divide attention heads evenly into two groups, and use $\mathbf{z_i}\}_{i=1}^{N}$ to obtain $K$ and $V$ in the first group while using the other for the second group.
-Both groups share the same set of queries transformed from $\{\mathbf{q_i}\}_{i=1}^{M}$.
+After the upsampling, we have two sets of point features of different scale $\{\mathbf{z_i}\}_{i=1}^{N}, \{\mathbf{\tilde{z_i}}\}_{i=1}^{N'}$.
+To avoid computation increase, we perform multi-head cross-attention on both sets of point features in a single pass.
+We use features of different scales on different attention heads.
+We divide attention heads evenly into two groups and use $\{\mathbf{z_i}\}_{i=1}^{N}$ to derive $K$ and $V$ in the first group while using $\{\mathbf{z_i}\}_{i=1}^{N'}$ for the other.
+Both groups share the same set of queries derived from object candidates $\{\mathbf{q_i}\}_{i=1}^{M}$.
 Since the input and output of this module are the same as a plain attention module, we can plug MS-A into any attention-based model to enable feature learning at different scales.
-In practice, we apply MS-A only at the first layer of a transformer which makes minimal modifications to the network and introduces little computation overhead.
+In practice, we set $N'=2N$ and apply MS-A only at the first layer of a transformer decoder to introduce minimal computation overhead.
+Further analyses on design choices are in Section~\ref{sec:ablation}.